tmbuza/datascience-skills/README.md

-Basic Requeirements for Data Science Career
+# Basic Requeirements for Data Science Career

+...In Progress...